 All people are born free and equal and have certain natural, essential and unalienable rights; among which may be reckoned the right of enjoying and defending their lives and liberties; that of acquiring, possessing and protecting property; in fine, that of seeking and obtaining their safety and happiness.
 Equality under the law shall not be denied or abridged because of sex, race, color, creed or national origin.

-- Review TikTok, Facebook, Twitter, Instagram, and YouTube’s code of conduct; how is your freedom of speech protected or not online?
+- Review TikTok, Facebook, Twitter, Instagram, and YouTube’s personal privacy policies.

 Suggested Learning Activities